 How to find cereals without palm oil ingredients

+You may be avoiding everything with the word “palm” in it.
+And that’s a great start.
+However, when it’s disguised as other names, it gets trickier.
 You might not realize there are many other names for palm oil in cereal and other foods.

-Most contain Vitamin A Palmitate, which is a synthetic vitamin manufacturers make with palm oil.
+Many fortified cereals contain palm oil ingredients.
+Many contain Vitamin A Palmitate, which is a synthetic vitamin manufacturers make with palm oil.

+Fortified cereals sometimes contain Vitamin E in the form of Tocopherols.
 Note that Tocopherols and Mixed Tocopherols are also often added to cereals and other products to preserve freshness.

 Alternate names for palm oil derivatives in cereal

 Once you know what to look for in cereals, it will be a lot easier to find them without palm oil.

 If you see a cereal with DV of 10% or more of Vitamin A, it will oftentimes be Vitamin A Palmitate.
 This synthetic vitamin contains palm oil.
 You will find this palm oil derivative in most of your Kellogg’s and General Mills cereals.